Whipped Chocolate Milk

 Ingredients You Need

-- Milk: Whole milk is my favorite, but you can use whatever kind you like.
+- Milk: Whole milk is my favorite, but you can use whatever kind you like, dairy or non-dairy.

 - Whipping cream: Chill your bowl and beaters before whipping the cream for quicker, fluffier results.